MarcinOrlowski/weekday-plasmoid/README.md

 ![Locale](img/config-locale.png)

- * **Use non default locale**: system wide (`C`) locale is used to construct day labels.
-Enable this option and specify name of installed locale (i.e. `en_US`) you want to be used for constructing day labels instead.
+ * **Locale to use**: By default, the system wide locale settings are used while creating day labels.
+If you want to override this (i.e. have English originated day labels while your whole system uses different language, enable this option and put name of locale of your choice (i.e. `pl` or `en_GB`).
+   Ensure such locale is available in your system.
- * **Use non default week start day**: first day of the week is obtained from system or specified locale.
-Enable this option to set that day manually.
+ * **Week start day**: By default, the first day of the week is obtained from system or specified locale, which usually means either Sunday or Monday, depending on localization used.
+If you want to have it set differently, enable this option and set that day manually.
- * **Use custom day labels**: enable to use own labels for any of the week days.
+ * **Custom day labels**: Enable this option to use own labels for any of the week days.
 You can use any character (incl. unicode) that is supported by fonts you use.
    * **Sunday**: enable to use own label for Sunday.
 Label can be one character only or empty string.
    * **Monday**: enable to use own label for Monday.
 Label can be one character only or empty string.
    * **Tuesday**: enable to use own label for Tuesday.
 Label can be one character only or empty string.